 - Plutonium-238 is a very strong alpha particle emitter.
 Since the chances of getting other forms of more powerful and penetrating radiation are minimal, this isotope of Plutonium is used in radioisotope heater units and Radioisotope Thermoelectric Generators (RTGs).

 - This substance produces almost 0.5 watts of heat per gram.
-It is thus used as an important source of power for fuelling interplanetary probes and unmanned spacecrafts.
+It is thus used as an important source of power for fuelling interplanetary probes and unmanned spacecraft.
 Nuclear batteries using Pu-238 have been used in the Voyager and Pioneer space probes.

 - Trace amounts of Plutonium-238 were also used in manufacturing early pacemaker batteries.

-- A combination of Pu-238 and beryllium produces neutrons which are used in research purposes.
+- A combination of Pu-238 and beryllium produces neutrons which are used for research purposes.

 Plutonium-238 Contamination and Health Risks

 Plutonium-238 is a dangerous carcinogenic substance.
 Like Pu-239, Pu-238 is hard to locate once it enters the body and has been absorbed by it.

 The main health hazards come from the alpha (α) radiation emitted by Pu-238.
 These particles are much heavier than the beta and gamma radiation particles and so when they are within the body, they constantly bombard a particular area thereby causing cancer.

 Traces of Plutonium-238 mostly get lodged in soft tissues, like in the bone marrow, the liver, on bone surfaces, and other non-calcified bony structures.
 The major threat to human health comes from inhaling this radioactive substance.
 This can damage the cells and tissues of the lungs and the bronchial tubes.
 The substance can also enter the body through cuts and abrasions and be absorbed into the bloodstream.